 Timing – When will the event start and end?
 How much time is allotted for each segment?

 Networking groups succeed when everyone can work in unison towards an objective that benefits everyone.
 Don’t expect it to be successful right at the start, or even after the first few networking events.
 Just like building any network, real relationships take time to build and nurture.
 Instead of focusing on the end goal, learn to appreciate the connections and moments you’ll make along the way.

 Want to read some more on networking?
 Check out our entrepreneur’s guide to networking lunches.

 Be sure to also read our blog on making the most of any networking event.

-And stay up to date with Level Office’s blog for more guides and resources for entrepreneurs.
+And stay up to date with Novel Coworking’s blog for more guides and resources for entrepreneurs.